CodeSaadUmair/Color-Generator/README.md

 ## 🚀 Demo

-You can try the Color Generator online at https://codesaadumair.github.io/Color-Generator/ [GitHub Pages]
+You can try the Color Generator online at [GitHub Pages.] https://codesaadumair.github.io/Color-Generator/)

 ## 📂 File Structure